 The Best Time to Go to Disney World

-We went after Labor Day in mid-September and it was the perfect time to go to avoid summer crowds.
+We went after Labor Day in mid-September and it was the perfect time to travel to avoid summer crowds.
 The weather was in the 80s all week!
 It rained for 1-2 hours in the afternoon on some of the days we were there (but I have heard that afternoon showers can happen year-round).
 My research told me to avoid spring break, winter break and summer break to avoid the crowds and long lines as much as possible.
 I think October-November is also an excellent time to go, and potentially mid-January to early March before schools are out for spring break.
 Early May could also be a good time before the majority of the country is out for summer break.
 When we arrived they had already set up for Halloween which made it extra festive!
 In September and October they offer a Mickey's Not-So-Scary Halloween trick or treat evening admission where everyone dresses up in costumes to trick or treat at night in Magic Kingdom.

 How Far in Advance Do You Really Need to Plan a Trip to Disney?

 I'd say the minimum would be 60-90 days out!
 At 60 days out you can book dining reservations, Enchanting Extras (Memory Maker, special tours, Bippity Boppity Boutique, etc.) and rent items like cars and strollers.
 We booked months in advance to find good airfare prices and lots of lodging options.
-Obviously, the closer you get to your booking date the less options you have overall.
+Obviously, the closer you get to your booking date the less travel options you have overall.

 Is Disney Expensive?